Status: Fairly common regular spring and fall migrant east and east-central, rare west-central, accidental west. Rare casual winter visitor.

-Migration is from mid-Sep through late Oct.
-One was photographed in Douglas Co 26 Nov 2016.
+Migration is from late Sep through late Oct.

 Westerly were one at Crescent Lake NWR, Garden Co 19 Sep 1968, the only Panhandle record for the species, one in Lincoln Co 28 Sep 1934 (Tout 1947), two juveniles in Custer Co 1-8 Oct 2012, one in Red Willow Co 7 Oct 2002, and one in Custer Co 10 Oct 2009.

 - High counts: 158 at Harvard Marsh 19 Oct 2009, 50 at Spring Creek Prairie 18 Oct 2008, 40 at Jack Sinn Memorial WMA, Lancaster Co 27 Oct 1998, and 40 at Kirkpatrick Basin North WMA, York Co 18 Sep 1999 (Jorgensen 2012).

 Winter: The only winter (Dec-Feb) records are 17 Dec 2020 Branched Oak-Seward CBC, Lancaster Co, 30 Nov-5 Jan 2020-2021 Douglas Co (photo), and 12 Feb 2013 Douglas Co (Silcock 2013).

 This species winters regularly in southeast Kansas (Thompson et al 2011) and there are several Dec-Feb reports for Kansas on eBird, all within the last few winters (eBird.org, accessed April 2018), suggesting that wintering birds may soon be expected in southeast Nebraska.